pay-theory/pay-theory-docs/WEB/FUNCTIONS.md

 - `payorId`: (String)
-  - The PayTheory payor ID to use for the payment.
+  - The Pay Theory payor ID to use for the payment.
 Allows for user to manage identities.
   - This cannot be used if also using the `payorInfo` parameter.

 - `invoiceId`: (String)
-  - The PayTheory invoice ID to use for the payment.
+  - The Pay Theory invoice ID to use for the payment.
 Allows for user to assign a payment to an invoice.

 - `recurringId`: (String)
-  - The PayTheory recurring ID to use for the payment.
+  - The Pay Theory recurring ID to use for the payment.
 Allows for user to assign a payment to a recurring payment.
   - If you pass in a recurring ID, the transactions amount must be an interval of the recurring payments amount per payment.